lifebitapp/training-modules/Module-02.md

 ## Wrapping Up

 When you are finished, push your code to GitHub.
-You should have two (2) repos, `PHP` and `php-final` in your personal GitHub namespace.
+You should have two (2) repos, `java` and `java-final` in your personal GitHub namespace.
 Create a tag called `v1.2` with a message of `"ready for review"`.
 Be sure your tags are pushed to the remote repository and are visible in GitHub.

-Create an issue titled **Review Module 2 - Programming Basics with PHP** and `@mention` your mentor and team leader.